pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2007.md

-I had to add `&quot;| stringEnd&quot;` because not every block is ended by the beginning of another block - one of them will be ended by the end of the input string.
+I had to add `"| stringEnd"` because not every block is ended by the beginning of another block - one of them will be ended by the end of the input string.

 This will parse your sample resume, but all of the parsed tokens will just be lumped into one flat list of strings.
 To give your results some helpful structure, use Group:

     education = Group('EDUCATION' + SkipTo(block | stringEnd))
     objective = Group('OBJECTIVE' + SkipTo(block | stringEnd))